-4.1 Three Categories -
+4.1 Three Categories

 The entire investment portfolio of the FIs will be classified under three categories viz.
 'Held to Maturity', 'Available for Sale' and 'Held for Trading'.
 The securities acquired by the FIs with the intention to hold them till maturity will be classified under Held to Maturity.
-The securities acquired by the FIs with the intention to trade by taking advantage of the short-term price/ interest rate movements etc. will be classified under Held for Trading.
+The securities acquired by the FIs with the intention to trade by taking advantage of the short-term price / interest rate movements etc. will be classified under Held for Trading.
 The securities, which do not fall within the above two categories, will be classified under Available for Sale.

-4.2 Decision of category at the time of acquisition
+4.2 Decision of Category at the Time of Acquisition

-Fls should decide the category of the investment at the time of acquisition and the decision should be recorded on the investment proposals.
+FIs should decide the category of the investment at the time of acquisition and the decision should be recorded on the investment proposals.